IGITUGraz/L2L/doc/intro.rst

 2. :meth:`~ltl.optimizees.optimizee.Optimizee.simulate` : Runs the actual simulation and returns a fitness vector
 3. :meth:`~ltl.optimizees.optimizee.Optimizee.end` : Tertiary method to do cleanup, printing results etc.

+In order to maintain a consistent framework for communication between the optimizer, optimizee, and :ref:`PyPet <Pypet-Section>` it is required to enforce certain requirements on the behaviour of the above functions.
+The details of these requirements for the
+`Optimizee` functions are given below

 .. _optimizee-constructor:

 Constructor of Optimizee